 The following Special Licenses and Permits must be obtained directly from the City of Pasco and the $2,001 business threshold does not apply: Driver for Hire License/Permit, Solicitor License, Rental License, Occupancy Registration, Special Event Permits. (see below)

 Licensing a New Business in the City of Pasco

 Washington State's Business License Services (BLS) handles most City license applications and renewals.
 BLS combines state and local license requirements into a "one-stop" process.
 Apply for, update, or renew your Pasco license.
 (See below for licenses issued directly by the State).

 Steps to get a City of Pasco Business License

 Step 1: Check the Zoning and Permitted Uses of Your Location

 To operate your business from any location within the City limits of Pasco, it is very important that you verify that your business activity meets the zoning requirements for the location you have selected.
-Use the Zoning Map or Parcel Map to find out the zoning classification for a property.
+Use the Zoning Map (PDF) or Parcel Map to find out the zoning classification for a property.

 Step 2: License your business

 The City of Pasco is a licensing partner with the State of Washington Business License Service's (BLS) combined licensing program.
 This city-state partnership saves you time by combining renewals and applications into one easy process with one yearly payment.
 With BLS, you can apply for or renew your Pasco license along with hundreds of other state and city licenses online through the Washington State Department of Revenue - BLS.
 Visit BLS online at bls.dor.wa.gov or call at (800) 451-7985.